javiermanzo/Harbor/README.md

 This provides a centralized way to manage common configuration.

 #### Default Headers
 You can include default headers in every request.
-This can be useful for adding common headers such as authorization tokens or content types to all your API requests.

 To configure the default headers: